RealTimeLogic/Xedge32/doc/source/LuaShell32.rst

 In LuaShell32, you have access to all of the standard Lua libraries and functions, the Barracuda App Server APIs, and the ESP32 APIs.

 That's a quick introduction to LuaShell32.
 With this powerful tool at your fingertips, you can experiment with Lua code and explore the capabilities of the ESP32 microcontroller.
-However, note that the web-based Lua REPL included in the LSP Application Manager provides a much better user experience.
+However, note that the web-based Lua REPL included in Xedge provides a much better user experience.
 For example, you can modify an LSP page containing Lua code and refresh the page, using your browser, to compile the new code.

-See the :ref:`LSP App Manager` for more information.
+See the :ref:`Xedge` for more information.